Poppy Z. Brite: Career

 Martin has often stated that, while he will allow some of his work to be optioned for film under the right circumstances, he has little interest in movies and is not overly eager to see his work filmed.
 In 1999, his short story The Sixth Sentinel (filmed as The Dream Sentinel) made up one segment of episode 209 of The Hunger, a short-lived horror anthology series on Showtime.

 Critical essays on Martin's fiction appear in Supernatural Fiction Writers: Contemporary Fantasy and Horror (2003) by Brian Stableford and The Evolution of the Weird Tale (2004) by S. T. Joshi.

 On June 9, 2010, Martin officially stated that he was retired from writing, in a post entitled "I'm Basically Retired (For Now)" on his Livejournal.
 He stated that he had "completely lost the ability to interact with [his] body of work" and then went on to state that business issues were a partial cause.
 He also specifically mentioned being unable to disconnect from aspects of his life relating to Hurricane Katrina.
 He ended his statement by saying that he missed having relationships with his characters and that he did not feel the need to write for publication.
 Martin has since created a series of artworks themed on New Orleans and voodoo.

-In 2018, Martin announced he had returned to writing with a non-fiction project entitled Water If God Wills It: Religion and Spirituality In The Work of Stephen King.
+In 2018, Martin announced he had returned to writing with a non-fiction project entitled Water If God Wills It: Religion and Spirituality in the Work of Stephen King.

+In August 2023, Martin announced on his own Facebook page that he was writing fiction again, but that it would be a long time until it would be published.

+In 2025, a story by Martin, "Till Human Voices Wake Us, And We Drown", was included in The End of the World as We Know It, a collection of short stories inspired by events in Stephen King's The Stand.
+The story was published under the name of Poppy Z. Brite.